pradyotprksh/development_learning/README.md

 Each project is divided into folders based on the platforms and the courses.
 And also added the final screenshot of the project (if possible).

-# NOTE

-**IF YOU NEED THE ACCESS TO THE REPOSITORY IN THE DISCUSSION YOU CAN LET ME KNOW.
-WILL GIVE THE READ ACCESS.**

 ## [iOS](https://github.com/pradyotprksh/development_learning/tree/main/ios)

 ### [Angela Udemy iOS Course](https://github.com/pradyotprksh/development_learning/tree/main/ios/ios_angela_udemy)